vstconsulting/polemarch/doc/gui.rst

   the ansible module name and Polemarch will suggest you appropriate name values.
   This field is available for kind=module only.

+* **template from project** - name of template from this project.
+This field has autocomplete, so you can just start typing the template name and Polemarch will suggest you appropriate name values.
+Also it is possible to choose template with some option.
+  Options' name will be shown in square brackets, for example, "template_name [template_option_name]".
+  This field is available for kind=template only.

 * **args** - arguments for ansible module.
 This field is available for kind=module only.

 * **type** - type of schedule.
 It can be either "Interval schedule" or "Cron style schedule".